voucherifyio/voucherify-openapi/docs/guides/integration_blueprint/modeling-voucherify-integration.md

 After you define your pilot campaign, the next step is to **choose where and how to embed Voucherify API in your customer journey flow**.
 Consider what touchpoints must be connected to Voucherify APIs to execute your scenario.

-> :blue_book: Validation and redemption
+> 📘 Validation and redemption
 >
 > Validation is the initial eligibility check.
 It also returns the discount, allowing customers to see the effect of the incentive.
 Redemption refers to the actual usage of the offer.
 Your integration can include both requests or use redemption only, as it also validates the customer’s eligibility.

 **Here are some of the most popular ways to enhance CX with Voucherify APIs**:
 - **Various validation and redemption methods** – choose between API, ecommerce plugins, offline mobile app scanning, widgets, landing pages, and manual redemption methods.
 - **Customer wallets** – pull relevant customer data, such as assigned promo codes or loyalty scores, to build fully custom user dashboards.
-    > :blue_book: How to get customer wallets?
+    > 📘 How to get customer wallets?
     > Voucherify API comes with a selection of **GET APIs to pull information about the customer status and assigned incentives**.
 Use these endpoints to create customer-facing UIs such as progress trackers or wallets.
 - **Discount stacking** – let customers redeem multiple incentives and define combinability rules.
 The Stacking API is **universal**, meaning that you can validate and redeem all types of incentives with the same interface – use the same endpoint for redeeming promo codes, applying loyalty points, counting successful referrals, or updating the gift card balance.
 Learn more about [Stackable discounts API](https://docs.voucherify.io/docs/manage-stackable-discounts "Stackable discounts API in Voucherify").

 ![Stackable discounts API and order](https://files.readme.io/ee30b2e-guides_integration_blueprint_modeling-voucherify-integration-05.png "Stackable discounts API and order")
 - **Dynamic discounts** – run dynamic promotions with variable effects based on context.
 For example, a promo code grants a 20% discount to all users but a bonus 10% off to loyalty program members.
 [Learn more about dynamic discounts](https://support.voucherify.io/article/568-how-to-create-dynamic-discount-value "Dynamic Discount Value Builder").

 ![Dynamic discount formula](https://files.readme.io/94e74fe-guides_integration_blueprint_modeling-voucherify-integration-06.png "Dynamic discount formula builder in Voucherify")
 - **Qualification** – use the qualification mechanisms to pull relevant campaigns and display them to eligible customers as recommendations.
 Learn more about.

   ![Qualification with Voucherify](https://files.readme.io/6203025-guides_integration_blueprint_modeling-voucherify-integration-07.png "Qualification API example")
 - **Strikethrough pricing** – use the qualification API to display product- and SKU-level discounts.